 Because God cares so much about how we relate to one another, six of the Ten Commandments deal directly with relationships.
 That certainly says something about how God desires for us to treat one another!

-Honor your father and mother.
-Then you will live a long, full life in the land the Lord your God is giving you. – Exodus 20:12 (NLT)
+Honor your father and your mother, that your days may be prolonged in the land which the Lord your God gives you. – Exodus 20:12

 But notice how the Bible says to “honor” our parents.
 In all honesty, obedience is one of many ways we can show them honor.
 It’s certainly the main way for a young child; but for an adult, honoring your parents looks a bit different.

 Eight ways to honor our parents as adults:

 - Spend time with them.